qazihasham/qazihasham.github.io/_pages/about.md

 ---

 I am a recent graduate from Habib University, where I earned my Bachelor of Science in Electrical Engineering, graduating with top honors.
 My academic and research journey has been driven by a passion for exploring the intersections of Human-Computer Interaction, Artificial Intelligence, Computer Graphics, and Extended Reality.
-I am actively seeking PhD positions for Fall 2025 in these areas.

 During my undergrad, I worked on both hardware and software projects, and I love finding ways to bring the two together.
 Anything that involves people and technology working side by side is where I feel most at home!